andre-st/wahoo-utils/README.md

 		</CoursePoint>
 		```
 - replace with a more expensive Garmin device
-- adding POIs manually by editing the BoltApp database via ADB and a SQLite client
+- adding POIs manually by editing the BoltApp database via ADB and a SQLite client = no POI types, all heart-icon only
 	- https://www.youtube.com/watch?v=Sl--gcJ95XM

-	- **we will try this approach but automate finding POIs along our route**
+Here, I try CUEs and BoltApp DB editing but automate finding POIs along our route.

 ### Tools in this repo